rehno-lindeque/adt.js/README.markdown

     _: function() { this.succ(this[Number(this._pattern) - 1]()); };
   });

-  // Let's pretend that "peano" is the boxed edition church numerals (via a 'succ' constructor)... peanoNat = adt(nat, { succ: adt('succ') });
+  // Let's pretend that "peano" is the boxed edition of church numerals (via a 'succ' constructor)...
+  // (I.e. 'succ' is interpreted as a logical proposition that annotates the value it wraps) peanoNat = adt(nat, { succ: adt('succ') });

   // ...and "number" is a regular unboxed javascript number (via a 'succ' evaluator) numberNat = adt(nat, { succ: function(num) { return num + 1; } });

+  // SIDE-NOTE:
+  //   To assert the correctness of the proposition (i.e. provide proof-carying code)
+  //   one might consider writing
+  //   succ: function (n) {
+  //     assert(arguments.length == 1 && (n === 0 || (adt.isBoxed(n) && adt.getKey(n) === 'succ')));
+  //     return adt('succ')(n);
+  //   }
+  //   Unfortunately this kind of induction is not enforcable in javascript since
+  //   `succ` can be applied outside of `peanoNat` and an expression built using
+  //   `peanoNat` is not read-only.
+  //   For a "fun" time, try to imagine how ecmascript5 `Object.defineProperty`
+  //   could be used to construct truely enforcable proof-carrying code.
+  //   (Hint: by-reference equality is necessary to guarantee uniqueness of the
+  //   constructor name)

   // Words
   wordNat = adt(nat, {